H2020-InFuse/cdff/Readme.md

 There are two ways you can build the CDFF:

-* You can compile it using CMake and a C++ compiler **in a directory on your computer**.

-    In that case, you will have installed the **dependencies** of the CDFF on your computer, and the dependencies of these dependencies, and the necessary build tools.
-To do so, you can use a combination of your distribution's software package manager and/or compiling from source.
-The dependencies you compile from source do not need to be installed in your system's local hierarchy (`/usr/local/`): you may want to put them there, or you may prefer to put them in a dedicated directory next to the CDFF's source (`External/install/`), which is the **recommended** location for now as it makes uninstalling them easy.

-    The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in detail.

-    Once you have installed all the dependencies and build tools, you can build the CDFF:

-    ```
-    /path/to/CDFF/build$ cmake [-D USE_BUNDLED_DEPENDENCIES=ON] [-D CMAKE_INSTALL_PREFIX=/path/to/CDFF/install/] /path/to/CDFF/
-    /path/to/CDFF/build$ make
-    ```

 * You can compile it using CMake and a C++ compiler **in a Docker container**.

     We provide a Docker image based on Ubuntu 16.04 where build tools and the CDFF's dependencies are already installed (**warning:** except those we forgot: please let us know if you spot one).
 You can span a container from that image, mount the CDFF's code inside it, and compile.
 That image, and the libraries it contains, make up a common **reference environment** for the CDFF.